FChrisF/LLCL/README.txt

 .
 Though not recommended, it's possible to make conditional compilation for programs using the LLCL by testing the "Declared(LLCLVersion)" assertion (i.e. {$if ...}).
-Forms unit must be used in this case.
+The Forms unit must be used in this case.

 .
-Controls can be created at runtime, but with some
+Controls can be created at run time, but with some limitations.
+The main exception is menus (TMainMenu and TPopupMenu), which can't be created at run time.
-  limitations: especially concerning properties that can only be set at design time (see 7.3).

 .
 Though they are not supposed to be seen by the final user, it's possible to use an external include file for the LLCL